banzaicloud/pipeline/README.md

 ### Vendoring

 Vendoring all dependencies is essential to have a **go get**-able package.
+Please follow our [dependency management](docs/deps.md) guideline for more details.

 ### API specification